 subject to 0 ≤ αi ≤ C and i _i yi = 0 and the constraints, _i; _i _ 08i.
 The nonzero coefficients _i and _0 are determined using (1).
 As the dimension of the input feature space goes up, the computation of the mapping _ gets excessive in complexity.
-With the introduction of a kernel,
+With the introduction of a kernel (5)

-we can compute the inner product on (4) without a need to compute the mapping _ [24], which becomes computationally expensive as the dimension of the input feature space increased.
+we can compute the inner product on (4) that alleviates the need to compute the mapping _ [24], which becomes computationally expensive as the dimension of the input feature space increased.
 In this paper, we used the Gaussian radial basis function,

 as the kernel where _ is a free parameter.
 During the training, we tuned the values of the parameters C and through a grid search to obtain the optimal performance of the SVM.
 For a linear variant of the SVM, the classifier can expressed without any coordinate mappings,

 C. Experimental setup

+Feature extraction

+All features are extracted from the SAHS data acquired at the baseline.
+The labels (healthy and diabetes) were extracted at 7.5 years follow-up using current standard of care [REF to SAHS data with description of methods to diagnose diabetes at follow-up].
+The features used in this study include:

+Raw measurements of plasma glucose and insulin concentrations (N = 8)

-Feature extractionFrom the glucose and insulin measurements collected at the baseline, we computed the slope and area under the curve between all the possible combinations of a pair of readings.
-In addition, we also calculated parameters such as the insulinogenic (ratio of insulin and glucose slopes between any two time intervals) and Matsuda indices, as defined in [8], [20].
-These variables have shown a good efficacy of diabetes prediction in previous studies [5], [8], since they are used to quantify the amount of insulin required by the body to maintain healthy glucose levels.
-In total we extracted 68 features
+Deduced features from measured plasma glucose and insulin defined as the slope and area under the curve between all possible combinations of a pair of readings (N = ?)

+Features previously used to predict diabetes in the healthy population: the insulinogenic (ratio of insulin and glucose slopes between any two time intervals) and Matsuda indices, as defined in [8], [20].

+Sociodemographic characteristics such as age, ethnicity, and body mass index (BMI), while

+In total we extracted 68 features illustrated in Figure ?.

-D. Feature Selection
+Feature Selection